alphagov/govuk-developer-docs/source/manual/alerts/data-sync.html.md

 Check the output of the production Jenkins job to see which part of the data sync failed.
 It may be safe to re-run part of the sync.

+The Jenkins jobs included in the sync are:

+* Copy Data to Staging
+* Copy Data to integration
+* Copy Licensify Data to staging

+See the [source code](https://github.com/alphagov/env-sync-and-backup/tree/master/jobs) of the jobs for more information about how they work.